 Sleep is a temporary state in which you are unconscious, but from which you can be aroused (woken up).

-Sleep is an essential part of our lives, but it’s not entirely clear why.
-There is still a lot of mystery surrounding the relationship between the brain and the process of sleeping.
+It’s an important part of our lives, but it’s not entirely clear why.
+There’s still a lot of mystery surrounding the relationship between the brain and the process of sleeping.

 - ‘filing away’ memories in your brain

 - regulating metabolism and replenishing your energy stores